 It has been quite a damn while since I’ve had to go through the depression and emotional work of a breakup, let alone set any new boundaries or relationship non-negotiables as part of moving on.
 Over six years in fact!
 This recent relationship that ended was my second longest overall, was technically my first ever explicitly polyamorous one, and it involved a very good friend of mine, so it’s been a lot harder to navigate than past ones.

 But I’m getting there and we’re all embracing the awkward!
 While I’m still occasionally feeling sad over the loss of physical and sexual closeness with my bestie, I’ve finally hit that point after the breakup where the rose colored glasses are off and in retrospect I now realize that the relationship wasn’t really as mutual or balanced as I thought it was.

-For those unfamiliar with relationship based non-negotiables, these are the things in any bond (be it sexual, emotional, romantic, or platonic) that you absolutely MUST have in order to feel comfortable and fulfilled, and/or, would absolutely NOT tolerate.
+For those unfamiliar with relationship non-negotiables, these are the things in any bond (be it sexual, emotional, romantic, or platonic) that you absolutely MUST have in order to feel comfortable and fulfilled, and/or, would absolutely NOT tolerate.
 They are the things that guide your decisions on how to proceed, or not, with any potential new partner, lover, playmate, or potentially even a friend.

 For some, relationship non-negotiables are geared toward behaviors with boundaries being things such as not tolerating lying or habits like smoking.
 Others center dynamics more with boundaries being around things such as maybe not wanting to be with somebody who wants kids or only wanting to date people who are polyamorous.